 Management through measurement

-Much of Australia's vast ocean territory is unknown, with less than 25% of it mapped to a modern standard.
+Much of Australia's vast ocean territory is unknown, with only 35% of it mapped to a modern standard.
 There is an extensive array of advanced geophysical instrumentation on research vessel (RV) Investigator that allows bathymetric, biological and geophysical data to be collected in 3D and faster than ever before.
 The combination of systems allows high quality and quantity data to be collected from any ocean depth in our marine estate, from shallow coastal regions to full ocean depth.

 RV Investigator's three seafloor mapping systems are permanently housed in the vessel's gondola, a wing-like structure suspended beneath the hull that is designed to minimise acoustic interference and ensure best performance from these systems.
 The vessel also has two drop keels, which carry an array of scientific instruments.